 Guides

-Grow a Garden Best Crops 2026: Seeds, Stock, Mutations, and Profit
+Grow a Garden Best Crops 2026: Seeds, Stock, Profit

 Quick Answer

 For most players, the best setup is a three-lane garden: one reliable cash crop, one higher-upside crop for value growth, and one experimental slot for mutations or event demand.
-This prevents the common mistake of chasing only rare crops and running out of steady currency.
+Use the full crop table above to search crop presets by value, rarity, demand, and action, then run the calculator before selling anything rare.

 Crop Priority Table